Industrial Manufacturing Technology

 How do I become an Industrial Manufacturing Technologist?

-You can prepare for an IMT career at Elgin Community College by receiving an Associate of Applied Science in IMT/Computer Integrated Manufacturing.
-You can also receive essential certificates such as CNC Programmer or Computer Integrated Manufacturing.
-Generally, an Associate's degree in IMT takes around two years to complete, while a Bachelor's degree may take four years or more.
-Some IMT programs may also require students to complete an internship or co-op experience, which could add additional time to the overall length of the program.
+You can start your Industrial Manufacturing Technology (IMT) career at Elgin Community College by earning an Associate of Applied Science degree in IMT/Computer Integrated Manufacturing.
+While pursuing your degree, you can also earn valuable certificates, such as CNC Programmer or Computer Integrated Manufacturing.
+Most students finish their associate degree in about two years.
+Some IMT programs may also include internships or co-op experiences, which can add extra time.

 What is the projected career growth for IMT?